soumitya0/WeatherApplication/README.md

 # WeatherApplication
-Create your weather app on Android is esay and a damm cool thing ...<br>
+Create your weather app on Android is esay and  cool thing ...<br>

 # Features
 <B>1.</B>7day forecast <br>